SassNinja/postcss-extract-media-query/README.md

 ## Usage

-Simply add the plugin to you PostCSS config.
-If you're not familiar with PostCSS you should read the official [PostCSS documentation](https://github.com/postcss/postcss#usage) first.
+Simply add the plugin to your PostCSS config.
+If you're not familiar with using PostCSS you should read the official [PostCSS documentation](https://github.com/postcss/postcss#usage) first.

 ### Webpack